 Sergeant John Iten began his career with the Ada Police Department in February of 2016, coming from the Spencerville, Police Department after graduating from the Ohio Peace Officer Training Academy.
 Sgt.
 Iten is an Army Veteran.
 Sgt.
 Iten was promoted to the rank of sergeant in January of 2022.

-Sergeant Aaron Crawford began his career with the Ada Police Department in April of 2021 having recently served as a Sergeant with the McComb Police Department.
+Sergeant Aaron Crawford began his career with the Ada Police Department in April of 2021 having recently served as a Sergeant and K9 officer with the McComb Police Department.
 Sgt.
-Crawford has approximately 13 years of prior police service and is a firearms instructor as well as a previous K9 Handler.
+Crawford serves as our firearms instructor and taser instructor.
 Sgt.
 Crawford was promoted to the rank of sergeant in January of 2022.

 Sergeant Aaron Crawford